zinx28/Snoop-Claimer/README.md

 # Snoop-Claimer
-Discord BOT with mongodb
+Fortnite Snoop Discord Bot with mongodb

-# Commands
+## Commands
-/login
+- /login
-/claim
+- /claim
-/logout
+- /logout

-# easier to use this time! (works on latest ig? maybe continue this bot with other things!)
+### easier to use this time! (fixed for latest!)